-Reducing the Bushfire Risk
+Reducing the Bushfire Risk in Australia

 Every year, especially during the summer, the country experiences bushfires, often severe, sometimes catastrophic.